Niorlys/A-competitive-python/_3_maths.md

 ### Binary System in Competitive Programming

-The stright forward way of using the binary system modeling a collection of $n$ objects with binary states.
+The stright forward way of using the binary system is modeling a collection of $n$ objects with binary states.
 In the model, the $i$-th object is represented by the $i$-th bit of a binary number that we call $bmodel$.
 The state of the object is represented by the value of the bit, $0$ for off and $1$ for on.
 Then for an object we can check if it is on or off, turn it on or off, or toggle its status as follows:

 1. Check if the $i$-th object is on: $(bmodel)\text{AND}(1<<i)$.
 2. Turn on the $i$-th object: $(bmodel)\text{OR}(1<<i)$.